Applications include design of motors, actuators, magnets, particle beam systems.

 A major new release of the well-known Opera electromagnetic design software greatly improves the speed and accuracy of simulation by extending the flexibility of finite element analysis meshing.
 The software also includes numerous further enhancements, including an integrated graphical circuit editor for defining associated electrical circuitry such as motor drive components.

-Opera, from the Vector Fields Software product line of Cobham Technical Services, provides a complete design-simulate-analyze-optimize toolchain.
+Opera, from the Vector Fields Software product line, provides a complete design-simulate-analyze-optimize toolchain.
 It is available in several variants with finite element analysis (FEA) solvers for static and time-varying electromagnetic fields, or with application-specific solvers for design work including rotating electrical machinery, superconducting magnets, particle beams, dielectric insulation, and magnetization/demagnetization processes.

 Opera is renowned for its accuracy of simulation and speed of execution – allowing complex problems to be solved on standard office-grade PCs.
 The latest version 14 of the software extends this fundamental performance advantage substantially by increasing the range of FEA meshing shapes that may be employed to break down a three-dimensional (3D) model of a proposed equipment design into smaller connected elements to simplify numerical solution.
 In addition to tetrahedral finite element shapes, volumetric models may now be meshed using a ‘mosaic’ mixture of prism, hexahedral and pyramidal shapes to enhance the accuracy and speed of the simulation solution.
 This mosaic meshing also improves the speed of any subsequent coupled multi-physics simulations that might be employed.